blu3mo/cartographer/README.md

 ### Prerequisites

+**⚠️ Important:** This application requires a real PostgreSQL database and OpenRouter API access.
+You cannot run it without these services.

 Before running the development server, you need to set up environment variables.

 1. **Copy the example environment file**: